 When teachers take the time to adapt their scope-and-sequence to each class, they typically spend more time on review early in the year.
 Once gaps from prior grade levels have filled, we can move more quickly through grade-level content.

-Room to Discover helps teachers and schools with all aspects of student-centered learning, including personalized and hands-on learning.
+Room to Discover helps teachers and schools with all aspects of student-centered learning, including curriculum planning, personalized and hands-on learning.
 Let’s talk about how 3-Bridges Learning can increase achievement and engagement in your school or district.
-Reach out via our Contact Page or e-mail email@example.com, to schedule a consultation.
+Contact us for answers to your questions, or to schedule a free consultation.